The Tragic Story of Seong Deok-Im: Royal Noble Consort Uibin Seong to King Jeongjo

 Screenshot of The Red Sleeve

-I consider English to be my first language and so it will always be my first option to seek out English resources.
-However, in this case, there was very limited information on Seong Deuk-im so I decided to research among Korean articles.
-History can be quite difficult to understand even for native Koreans so I found it very challenging as a Korean-American.
+I consider English to be my first language, and so it will always be my first option to seek out English resources.
+However, in this case, there was very limited information on Seong Deuk-im so I decided to research Korean articles.
+History can be quite difficult to understand, even for native Koreans, so I found it very challenging as a Korean-American.
 I also found conflicting information while researching and wondering if these sites had been possibly updated with false information that people thought to be true from the K-drama.

 Who is Seong Deuk-im?

 In 1786, Crown Prince Munhyo fell ill with measles and died on June 6.
-Uibin, pregnant again, unfortunately, fell ill and passed away in her last month of pregnancy 4 months after Crown Prince Munhyo on November 4, 1786.
+Uibin, pregnant again, unfortunately, fell ill and passed away in her last month of pregnancy, 4 months after Crown Prince Munhyo's death, on November 4, 1786.

 The cause of her death is unsure.
 There has been mention of her having liver cancer, preeclampsia, and even poisoning.
-But one thing for sure is that she was not poisoned as King Jeongjo himself had personally inspected and handled her medications when she fell ill.
+But one thing is for sure: she was not poisoned as King Jeongjo himself personally inspected and handled her medications when she fell ill.

 Seon Deuk-im, Uibin's tomb.
 King Jeongjo's concubine.